dhumphreys/dockerfiles/ruby/README.md

 # Ruby

-Light ruby image with rubygems, bundler, and compilation helper scripts.
+Ruby 2.3 image with rubygems, irb, and bundler.

 ## Usage